 He published an obligatory autobiography, just before retiring.
 One Way Road is a decent read.
 Other merchandising includes lending his name to a Gran Fondo event and a range of bib shorts and chamois cream.
 The last two things certainly go together when you think about it.

 A move into the commentator’s box wasn’t a surprise.
 Whilst riding he’d always engaged with journalists and was never shy about telling his side of a story.
 He joined fellow Aussie Matt Keenan in commentating for the Tour de France’s English world feed between 2017-2019.
 They replaced the legendary team of Phil Liggett and the late Paul Sherwen.
-He’s also regularly commentating early on in the season for the Australia races.
+He’s also regularly commentating early on in the season at SBS as they covered the Australia races.